top of page

 Bay of Fires ~ Tasmania.

-The Bay of Fires is one of Tasmania’s most iconic coastal destinations, famous for its brilliant white sand beaches, crystal-clear waters and striking orange lichen-covered granite rocks.
+The Bay of Fires is one of Tasmania’s most iconic coastal regions, famous worldwide for its brilliant white sand, turquoise water, and striking orange lichen-covered granite boulders.

 Wineglass Bay ~ Tasmania.